TinyGateway PoE BLE User Guide

 • Log level: if enabled, the gateway will report its logs to the broker.

-This field is intended to be used to investigate gateway behaviour in case of problems.
+This field is intended to be used to investigate gateway behavior in case of problems.

 Don't overload the gateway with verbose remote logging if not needed.